 Small Water Crossings . . . .

 Step Over- Sometimes called a Rock Hop crossing.
-Typically used on seasonal drainage.
+Typically used on a dry brook or seasonal drainage.
 Like all rock crossings the key is to use rocks big enough that they won’t be dislodged by water flow from a heavy rain.
 The rule of thumb is, if one person can move it, it isn’t big enough.
 Rocks on both sides need to be at the same level.
 This allows water to rise evenly on both sides lifting leaves and sticks out of the gap.
 Uneven placement allows sticks to hang up, holding back debris and clogging the crossing.
-With a ten inch minimum gap, the volume of water should keep the crossing clear and not interfere with the stride of a hiker.
+With a fourteen inch minimum gap, the volume of water should keep the crossing clear and not interfere with the stride of a hiker.

 Big Water Crossings . . .

 Wider streams require different solutions.
 Shallow streams can be crossed using large flat rocks if they are available.
 Like the Step Over crossing, rocks have to be big enough not to be dislodged during heavy stream flow.
 The rocks also have to be placed so the tops are all even.
 As the water rises over the tops of the rocks, it will lift debris out of the gaps and there will be no uneven places for floating sticks to snag.
-Spacing between rocks varies with local conditions but a gap of 20 to 24 inches is reasonable.
+Spacing between rocks in a stream crossing varies with local conditions but a gap of 20 to 24 inches is reasonable.
 Less than that invites constant visits to clear debris.